chinapedia/wikipedia.abstract.en/Page/Emperor.md

 Ottoman Empire

-Suleiman_Agostino.JPG's engraving of Ottoman emperor Suleiman the Magnificent wearing his Venetian Helmet.
+'s engraving of Ottoman emperor Suleiman the Magnificent wearing his Venetian Helmet.
 Note the four tiers on the helmet, symbolizing his imperial power, and excelling the three-tiered papal tiara.[5]
 This tiara was made for 115,000 ducats and offered to Suleiman by the French ambassador Antonio Rincon in 1532.[6]
 This was a most atypical piece of headgear for a Turkish sultan, which he probably never normally wore, but which he placed beside him when receiving visitors, especially ambassadors.
 It was crowned with an enormous feather.[7]]]

 Ottoman rulers held several titles denoting their Imperial status.
 These included: Sultan, Khan, Sovereign of the Imperial House of Osman, Sultan of Sultans, Khan of Khans, Commander of the Faithful and Successor of the Prophet of the Lord of the Universe, Protector of the Holy Cities of Mecca, Medina and Jerusalem, Emperor of The Three Cities of Constantinople, Adrianopole and Bursa as well as many other cities and countries.[8]